derekl-beep/stackedit-notes/Fourier Analysis.md

 e^{ikx} = \cos{(kx)} + i \sin{(kx)} \coloneqq \Psi_k.
 $$

-The Psi functions with different
+The functions with different frequency are orthogonal to each others.
+This can be shown by evaluating the inner products.

 $$
 \langle \Psi_j, \Psi_k \rangle